Last updated on November 6th, 2023 at 01:56 pm

 In terms of the color of the disc, there is a usual preference depending on the type of the field.
 If you are playing on a field with green grass and neatly groomed, a light disc can be used perfectly.
 If you are playing on courses that tend to hide discs, then a much brighter disc will be the best one to use.

-To be more color-specific, my advice is to avoid green-colored discs because they will be difficult to find in the woods.
-Bright orange or pink is a good idea if you want to find the disc easily when it is lost on wooded courses.
+For better visibility, avoid green discs in wooded areas.
+Opt for bright orange or pink to easily locate a lost disc on wooded courses.
 Other than that, color preferences are really just determined by you, if you like a certain color go for it.
 This is just one aspect that allows you to personalize your equipment.